zagui440s/personalCP/6Django/Day1/part-I/Intro-Django-ORM/README.md

 >>> from pokemon_app.models import Pokemon
 ```

 > The shell will allow us to load in our models from Django.
-Once in the shell, we can create a new student.
+Once in the shell, we can create a new pokemon.

 ```python
 >>> pikachu = Pokemon(name = 'Pikachu', level = 12)